Jinay7100/Expense_Tracker/README.md

 ## Contact

-For any inquiries or support, please contact jinaygada2000@gmail.com.
+For any inquiries or support, please contact via email jinaygada2000@gmail.com.